SubbuRamanathan/google-vertex-ai-agent-for-sitecore/README.md

     * Url: https://discoveryengine.googleapis.com/v1/projects/{project-id}/locations/{location-id}/collections/default_collection/dataStores?dataStoreId={data-store-id}
     * Request Header: x-goog-user-project: {project-id}
     * Sample Payload: { "displayName": "Lighthouse Financial", "industryVertical": "GENERIC", "contentConfig": "CONTENT_REQUIRED" }
+* Restore the [sample agent app](https://github.com/SubbuRamanathan/google-vertex-ai-agent-for-sitecore/blob/main/agent-builder/exported_agent_Lighthouse-Finance.zip) using the Restore App option within the created Agent or build your own app comprising of agents/tools as per the [Google Documentation](https://cloud.google.com/dialogflow/cx/docs/quick/build-agent-playbook).
 * Create a Service Account for authentication from the [Credentials](https://console.cloud.google.com/apis/credentials) page
 * Ensure the Service Account has permissions to 'Vertex AI Service Agent' and 'AI Platform Service Agent' roles
 * For XP implementations, customize and deploy the [Sitecore Powershell Module](https://github.com/SubbuRamanathan/google-vertex-ai-agent-for-sitecore/tree/main/spe-module) in your Sitecore by following the steps described in the next section
   * Generate a P12 Key for the Service Account and add the downloaded certificate to _\sitecore modules\PowerShell\Vertex AI Agent Builder_ folder
 * For XM Cloud implementations, install this [Connector SDK](https://app.workato.com/custom_adapters/594877?token=0fc70fdce7b0e1934cf2fc116d6716d0b92ae600ea5cf5340e12e590bb5d489a) in your Sitecore Connect and install this [Recipe](https://app.workato.com/recipes/51251037?st=c5d9135ff2da9c86248ebb80191c5d0850ffc75f6c042d42feb4dfee3969faa4) and link the recipe to your XM Cloud Webhook.
 Source Code for the Connector & Recipe is also available in this repository [here](https://github.com/SubbuRamanathan/google-vertex-ai-agent-for-sitecore/tree/main/sitecore-connect).
-  * Generate a JSON Key for the Service Account and leverage the credentials for creating connection in Sitecore Connect
+  * Generate a JSON Key for the Service Account and leverage the credentials for creating a connection in Sitecore Connect
 * If you would like to leverage Google Search Grounding, it is important to note that Agent Builder doesn't support that by default, and hence, you may need to build a Google Cloud function or similar solution to handle such a scenario.
 This repository includes a [sample function app](https://github.com/SubbuRamanathan/google-vertex-ai-agent-for-sitecore/tree/main/function-app) which analyzes the user's question, fetches the Website Agent response(powered by Sitecore content), appends the Publicly Available Information from Gemini AI API call with Google Search Grounding enabled, summarize the response and returns the response to the user
 * Publish all content items necessary for the Chat/Search experience to populate the Data Store.
-You could publish the respective individual item or the parent item along with subitems for indexing.
+You could publish the respective individual item or the parent item along with subitems for indexing

 ## To deploy, extend, or customize this module for project-specific needs:
 * Clone this Github repository